IanFinlayson/exploring-cs/chapter10.md

 Here we are calling the `print` function and asking it to print the given message to the screen for us.
 Every function has a job to do.
 The job of the print function is to print thins to the screen.
-When we
-\"call\" a function, we ask it to do its job.
+When we "call" a function, we ask it to do its job.

 Functions can have **parameters**, which are the things between the parenthesis.
 Parameters allow us to pass data to a function to control